 Looking for an eco-friendly and cost efficient way to improve your home?
-Dave Raynor, expert at Polypipe Home Solutions shares advice and knowledge on rainwater harvesting.
+Richard Eddy, below ground drainage product manager at Polypipe (opens in new tab) shares advice and knowledge on rainwater harvesting.

-What exactly is a rainwater harvesting system?
+What is a rainwater harvesting system?
 How does it work?

 Rainwater harvesting systems provide your home with the ultimate in water recycling capability by offering a sustainable solution to the challenge of conserving scarce resources and reducing the rising cost of water.
 The systems distribute cleaned and filtered rainwater to a variety of non-drinking applications in and around the home.
-The average person in England and Wales now uses 150 litres of water every day, according to figures published by the Environment Agency.
+The average household in Great Britain now uses 349 litres of water every day, according to figures published by the analysis of responses to the Energy Saving Trust's Water Energy Calculator.
 As water prices continue to rise, using this amount of water doesn’t just increase your carbon footprint, it’s expensive too.
 Luckily for us, rainwater harvesting makes it easy to reduce the amount of water we’re using, and in turn, help us make some welcome savings.

 How can rainwater be used in the home?